-Certain over the counter products and prescription medicines can cause complications before and after surgery.
+Certain over-the-counter products and prescription medicines can cause complications before and after surgery.
 They can reduce the ability of your blood to clot and could increase your tendency to bleed during and after surgery.
 Do not take any medication containing or related to aspirin two weeks prior to your procedure.
-This includes NSAID’S, anti-Inflammatory medications, blood thinning medications.
-Please see your doctor regarding if and when to cease the medication. *This is not an all inclusive list*.
+This includes NSAIDS, anti-inflammatory medications, and blood-thinning medications*.
+Please see your doctor regarding if and when to cease the medication. *This is not an all-inclusive list*.

 SMOKING: Smoking increases the risks of complications significantly and should be ceased 6-8 weeks prior to surgery.
 Any surgical or invasive procedure carries risks.
 Before proceeding, you should seek a second opinion from an appropriately qualified practitioner.

 ADMINISTRATION: Unfortunately, paperwork is a necessary evil.
 Each theatre complex has its own procedures.
 We have attempted to make it all easy by providing a simple series of steps to follow titled “THINGS TO DO FOR YOUR PROCEDURE” specific to the surgery centre you are attending.